oven instead of the Heat gun method.

 familiar with how the inside of PS3 slim is, bit I'm sure if you google a tutorial on how to disassemble ps3 slim, the ovem method would be the same.

 First off you'll need to buy a tube of thermal paste before you begin.
 I got mine at Radio Shack for $10.
 Artic Silver 5 is recommended.
-Looks like this: [Only registered and activated users can see links. ]
+Looks like this: You must login or register to view this content.

 Now: First, you'll need to dissassemble your PS3 completely.
-For that, here is a detailed picture tutorial(I take no credit for the tutorial): [Only registered and activated users can see links. ]
+For that, here is a detailed picture tutorial(I take no credit for the tutorial): You must login or register to view this content.

 2.)
 Once you have disassembled your PS3 completely, look for the GPU and CPU on the motherboard.
 They are the two biggest squares with the thermal paste on them.
 Once you do that, get some Q-Tips(or anything lent free) and apply a small dab of rubbing alcohol on it and remove the left over thermal paste.
 Make sure none is on the motherboard as well.

 3.)
 Once that is done, Remove the PS3's internal battery(stores the date, time, etc.).
-Look on the motherboard for a little silver battery(Like this: [Only registered and activated users can see links. ]) as well as the little sticky black things on the motherboard.
+Look on the motherboard for a little silver battery(Like this: You must login or register to view this content.) as well as the little sticky black things on the motherboard.
 Failure to do so will result in them melting to the motherboard and the battery exploading(I learned the hard way as I forgot to do so.
 My battery exploaded so I had to get a new one).

 4.)
 Once the motherboard is good to go, get a deep aluminum foil baking pan.
 Then lye the motherboard so that its sitting on the pans edge's(NOT in the pan itself).
 This allows the heat from the oven to heat and reflow both sides of the motherboard.